 Two GPU receive modes: Header-data split (headers to CPU, payload to GPU — recommended) and Batched GPU (entire packets to GPU for maximum bandwidth).

-Route packets to specific queues by UDP port, IPv4 payload length, or custom flex items — all in NIC silicon, before any software runs.
+Route packets based on header matching to steer different streams to different GPUs or CPUs — entirely in NIC silicon, before any software runs.

 Run RDMA READ, WRITE, and SEND over standard Ethernet via RoCE — no specialized InfiniBand fabric required.
 The same libibverbs API also supports InfiniBand for environments where it is available.

 Define memory regions, NIC interfaces, TX/RX queues, and flow rules in a single YAML file — or build the same config in C++ code.
-Switch backends, memory kinds, and buffer sizes without recompiling.
+Switch stream types, memory kinds, and buffer sizes without recompiling.

 A ready-to-run container bundles all userspace dependencies including a dmabuf-patched DPDK — no host-side dependency setup, no peermem kernel module.
 From docker pull to running benchmarks in minutes.

-Select backends with DAQIRI_MGR.
-Valid values: dpdk, rdma.
+Select implementations with DAQIRI_MGR.
+Valid values: dpdk, socket, rdma.

 # Configure, build, install cmake -S . -B build \ -DBUILD_SHARED_LIBS=ON \ -DDAQIRI_BUILD_PYTHON=OFF \ -DDAQIRI_MGR="dpdk socket rdma" cmake --build build -j cmake --install build --prefix /opt/daqiri